skial/haxe.io/src/roundups/wwx/One Year Of Haxe.md

 speed improvements.

 He continues by explaining the future plans for Haxe `3.2`.
-This includes completing the `haxe.io.Bytes` API by adding additional accessors and using Typed Arrays on the JavaScript target which will provide a huge speed improvement.
-Simon Krajewski's [hxparse][l2] library might provide a hint of what's to come as it includes its own [byte][l3] class which uses the best underlying object on each platform to get the best speed available.
+This includes completing the `haxe.io.Bytes` API by adding additional assessors and using [Typed Arrays] on the JavaScript target which will provide a huge speed improvement.

+Simon Krajewski's [hxparse][l2] library might provide a hint of what's to come as it includes its own [byte][l3] class which uses the optimal underlying method on each platform to get the best speed available.

-The next feature planned is full Unicode support by providing `haxe.Ucs2`, `haxe.Utf8` and `haxe.Utf16` which can automatically convert between each other, full cross-platform conformity and the best performance available for the underlying platform.
+The next feature planned is full Unicode support by providing a `haxe.Ucs2`, `haxe.Utf8` and `haxe.Utf16` abstract classes which can automatically convert between each other, full cross-platform conformity and the best performance available on the underlying platform.

-A few other features are also planned, to improve macro support, additional improvements to `Date` by adding UTC support, moving SPOD to `haxe.db` and continue to improve the Python target.
+A few other features are also planned, to improve macro support, additional improvements to the `Date` class by adding UTC support, moving SPOD to the `haxe.db` package and continuing to improve the Python target.

-Nicolas goes onto describing who makes up the Haxe Foundation and what they do.
-The Haxe Foundation have sponsored a handful of projects, from HIDE, WWX, UFront and the new [Haxe][l4] website created by [Jason O'Neil][tw2] who's also handling the development of UFront.
+Nicolas continues by describing who makes up the Haxe Foundation and what they do.
+The Haxe Foundation have sponsored a handful of projects, from HIDE, WWX, UFront and the new [Haxe][l4] website created by [Jason O'Neil][tw2] who's also leading the development of UFront.

 ![wwx 2014 haxe new website](/img/wwx/2014/new-haxe-site.jpg "The New Haxe Website")